Clausal — Syntax Design¶

 X <= Y, # less-or-equal constraint

-InDomain(X, 1, 10), # post finite domain
+in_domain(X, 1, 10), # post integer domain

-AllDifferent([X,Y,Z]), # pairwise disequality
+all_different([X,Y,Z]), # pairwise disequality

-Label([X, Y, Z]), # enumerate solutions (first-fail)
+label([X, Y, Z]), # enumerate solutions (first-fail)

-Equivalent(X, Y), # structural equality
+structural_eq(X, Y), # structural equality (Prolog ==/2)

 # Rules and facts